Shazad-khan/design-pattern/README.md

-hi this is a testing file to see the repositroy has ben uploaded successfully in the github
+hi this is a test file.